openflighthpc/cloud-cost-reporter/README.md

 For AWS projects this retrieval and recording is a quick process, even with a large date range (300+ days).
 However, due to limitations in possible queries to Azure APIs and their slow responses, this can take 5+ minutes per 1 month of data for Azure Projects.

+Please note that compute costs are only available for dates after compute tags have been added to resources.
+For Azure projects, historic compute costs will be available only for instances that have previously been identified and recorded as compute instances in instance logs.

 # Contributing

 Fork the project.
 Make your feature addition or bug fix.
 Send a pull